Six-day racing: Origins

 "A bicycle contest was commenced at the Agricultural Hall, on Monday last, for which £150 is offered in prizes for a six days' competition, the money to be allocated thus: £100 for the first man, £25 for the second, £15 for the third, and £10 for the fourth."

 The race started at 6am with only four of the 12 entrants on the track.
 Although it is often said that the first six-day was a non-stop, no-sleeping event that ran without pause for six days, in fact riders joined in when they chose and slept as they wished.

 The winner was Bill Cann, of Sheffield, who led from the start and finished after 1,060 miles.

-The first American six-days
+American six-days

 In America, the first six-day bicycle race was held in Chicago’s Exposition Building in November 1879, a competition between Englishmen against Americans, won by the English, David Stanton and Bill Cann, who rode a combined distance of 1,665 miles.
 Many other six-day races were held in America during the 1880s.